TurtleEngr/my-utility-scripts/doc/sshagent-test.md

     - 2. Change your path so ~/bin is look in first:

             ed ~/.bash_profile
-            # add this line after all other PATH settings
             PATH=$HOME/bin:$PATH

         If you still get the ssh-askass popup, you'll need to use option 1, or